microsoft/Broadcast-Development-Kit-Meeting-App/docs/how-to-run-the-solution-locally/README.md

 ## Configure the Solution

-If we want to run the solution with the backend solution running locally, we have to use the `config.json` as is.
+ To run the solution, you must have the backend solution running locally, and use the `config.json` as is.

-**Running the solution with the backend running locally**
 ```json
 {
   "buildNumber": "0.0.0",